inferentialism-ch/inferentialism-ch.github.io/README.md

 *LSE*
 [Watch video](https://youtu.be/JIkLU_x6AHg) 📄 [Read paper](https://drive.google.com/file/d/12pKhyI1sq90WObt7REUIOKYGKwFZmrFq/view?usp=sharing) 🗣 [See presentation](https://docs.google.com/presentation/d/1v9Q3uCdav_p9JshX47MM2Uj5GDB7V68V/edit?usp=sharing&ouid=103385238966618120034&rtpof=true&sd=true)

 Voyiakis discusses the problem of incomparable values in legal adjudication, as a judge making legal decisions on the basis of values that do not compare to one another is difficult at best, and impossible at worst.
-He claims that earlier accounts by Philip Sales and Frederick Wilmot-Smith of this problem leads to the a problem of individuation, as they assume ordering incomparable values is the only solution.
+He claims that earlier accounts of thi problem, by Philip Sales and Frederick Wilmot-Smith, leads to the a problem of individuation, as they assume ordering incomparable values is the only solution.
 Voyiakis instead suggests that the right question to ask is whether any of the values are sufficiently strong to object against the reasons a judge used to reach their decision.

 ---